 PLAySPACE Gallery is pleased to present Well Wishes, an exhibition of inspiration in 2021.
 This digital art experience is a place where people can view works, pause to reflect, and express their wishes for the future.

 The show opens in April then reopens in September, changing to display two interpretations by groups of artists whose works take imaginative immaterial forms.
 Participants include Allison Parrish, Christy Chan, Jarad Solomon, Lohren Green, Ranu Mukherjee, and Tega Brain.
-Dates for artist roundtable and community workshop programs will be announced soon.

 Well Wishes is produced in collaboration with artists, curators, designers, developers, and the community, with support from the California College of the Arts.
 We hope you will participate with us in this momentary but lasting project.